 You can set release conditions for nearly every item in Brightspace.
 In the list below, you can find several examples of release conditions per item type.

-You should always connect a release condition to the activity you want to make available.
+You should always connect a release condition to the activity that you want to make available.
 For instance, if you want students to be able to see assignment B after scoring a passing grade for assignment A, then the release condition for that should be attached to assignment B. That assignment will be invisible to students until they fulfill the release condition of completing assignment A with a passing grade.

 Example of creating a New Release Condition